“For King & Kaiser” – The Great War from both sides

 YOUR GUIDES : ROBIN SCHÄFER & DAVID ALLTON

 Book Your Tour Now!

-The Special Launch Offer price starts from £864 per person for two people sharing a double/twin room – a saving of £210 on the normal price!
+Prices start from £1074 per person for two people sharing a double/twin room.
 All meals are included.
 You will also receive the Zeitgeist TourPal, an extensive booklet that will provide you with a wealth of background information about the sites we will be visiting.

 71a High Street